 - You must also remember that even if you rent your home to someone else you are still legally responsible for the payment of all service charges, ground rent, buildings insurance and major works costs - If you sublet your leasehold property, you will become a landlord.
 Under new government legislation which came into effect on 1 October 2008, you will by law be required to produce to your tenants an Energy Performance Certificate - You will have to get an annual Gas Safety Certificate and comply with all other terms of the lease - The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020.
 New government legislation states that landlords must ensure every fixed electrical installation is inspected and tested at least every five years by a qualified person.
 The Regulations also state that a landlord is required to obtain a report of the results of the inspection and test, supply it to each tenant within 28 days and retain a copy until the next inspection is due. - What is an EICR?

-EICR An Electrical Installation Condition Reports (EICR) is an official document that is produced following an assessment and testing of the electrical installation (Consumer unit, wiring, sockets, switches etc).
-This is an indepth check and is usually valid for 5 years upon its completion, however this can vary due to the age and condition of the installation.
-During an EICR, the consumer unit (or fuse board), wiring and electrical accessories are thoroughly tested and inspected for faults or deviations from the current BS7671 Wiring Regulations.
+EICR - An Electrical Installation Condition Reports (EICR) is an official document that is produced following an assessment and testing of the electrical installation (Consumer unit, wiring, sockets, switches etc).
+This is an in- depth check and is usually valid for 5 years upon its completion, however this can vary due to the age and condition of the installation.